 For an adventure, you can visit Jardín and Jericó, two of the nicest historical colonial towns in Colombia.
 However, you will need to take a Chiva (traditional Colombian transport) around the mountains and coffee farms.

 Paisas from Jardin are friendly people, and are still getting used to the influx of tourism to their town.
 Show them how friendly and warm foreigners can be.
 Be respectful of their home.
 Say hello and good day to the people of Jardin when you pass by on the street (in Spanish!)
 Tipping is customary in Colombia, at least 10% in restaurants and bars, but not required for public transport and taxis.
-For more about traveling to small towns Colombia you can find our posts here:
+For more about traveling to small towns beyond Jardin Colombia you can find our posts below.

 Have you traveled to Jardin Colombia?
 What did you enjoy doing and what did we miss?
 Please let us know.
 We appreciate the comments and we answer every one.
 Traveling around Colombia? check out what you need to know about Colombia to plan your visit.

 On Pinterest?
 Share this post with a traveler!